Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance

-(5)~Larger LLMs do not always yield better results.
-We suppose the main factors behind this are in two ways: on the one hand, LLMs with different parameter sizes might be good at different tasks, excessive contemplation may lead to decreases on some tasks~\cite{wei2022chain}.
-On the other hand, the perplexity-based evaluation setting might has moderate cross-scale generalization ability.
+(5)~Larger open-sourced LLMs do not always yield better results.
+We suppose the main factors behind this are in two ways: on the one hand, LLMs with different parameter sizes might be good at different tasks, and excessive contemplation may lead to decreases on some tasks~\cite{wei2022chain}.
+On the other hand, the perplexity-based evaluation setting might have moderate cross-scale generalization ability.

-\subsection{Results: Abstract Reasoning Accuracy}
+(6)~LLMs possess more than 20B parameters still struggle with abstract reasoning.
+MeanLearn can achieve comparable performance to PaLM-2 despite their huge gap in model sizes.

+\subsection{Results: abstract reasoning accuracy}

-Since the generic facts are not given in the benchmarks, we train a RoBERTa-Large~\cite{liu2019roberta} with constrastive learning to cluster examples supported by the same generic fact.
-In particular, we utilize e-CARE as the training set, examples guided by a same generic fact will be pushed closer, or they will be pushed away.
-Cosine similarity is used to measure the distance between examples.
+Since the generic facts are not given in the OOD benchmarks, we train a RoBERTa-Large~\cite{liu2019roberta} with constrastive learning to cluster examples supported by the same generic fact.
+In particular, we utilize e-CARE as the training set, examples guided by the same generic fact will be pushed closer, or they will be pushed away.
+Cosine similarity is used to measure the distance between examples~(training details can refer to Appendix~\ref{app:roberta}).
 For clustering, examples sharing a similarity above 0.6 are considered to be supported by the same generic fact.
 Each cluster contains no more than 3 examples.